Swostik/record_batches/README.md

     - I have created a example_usage.py file to demonstrate how the program will work
         - ```python example_usage.py```

-    - The main function is under main.py
+    - The main function for batch processing can be found in **main.py**.

+*** Note
-*** Note - There is also a test.py file and we will need pytest to run those test files.
+- There is also a **test.py** file and we will need pytest to run those test files.
+- Logging is set up to track the batch processing steps, with logs being saved to **batch_processing.log** in the same directory for easy monitoring and debugging.